ECE Staff Members

 Director of Research and Development

-Brian Boecherer is the Associate Director of the Office of Early College Programs and Director of Research and Development for UConn Early College Experience.
+Brian Boecherer is the Executive Director of the Office of Early College Programs and Director of Research and Development for UConn Early College Experience.
 Brian is responsible for program expansion and improvement, technology advancement, and providing on-site outreach to high schools.
 Brian received his Bachelor's Degree from the University of Connecticut and his Master's Degree from the University of Toronto where he specialized in policy analysis and nationalism from the Centre for Russian and East European Studies.
 He is a doctoral candidate at UConn in the Department of Political Science.

 Wendi Richardson - Assistant Director